-Loving yourself is so difficult, by far one of the hardest things I have ever done.
-I promise any of you reading this though, once you start to love yourself everything changes.
-How you carry yourself, how you speak, your actions, and most importantly how you let others treat you completely takes a 180 degree turn.
-Below I have added some very cliche but VERY true ways to begin and continue loving yourself especially on the bad days.
+Loving yourself is so difficult, by far, one of the hardest things I have ever done.
+I promise any of you reading this, though, once you start to love yourself, everything changes.
+How you carry yourself, how you speak, your actions, and, most importantly, how you let others treat you thoroughly takes a 180-degree turn.
+Below I have added some very cliche but VERY true ways to begin and continue loving yourself, especially on the bad days.

 - Let your feelings be validated – Understand that you will have bad days and let yourself have them.
 Don’t beat yourself up just because you are feeling low.
 Have that bad day, sit in your room: cry, shout, eat a pint of ice cream.
 Do what you need to do to feel better and understand that it is okay to feel bad sometimes.

 - Reassure yourself that the problem will pass – Yes, the phrase “this too shall pass” is sort of a dumb cliche, but that doesn’t make it any less true.
-It may not be tomorrow, it may not be next months or 6 months from now.
-But one day I promise you this will all make sense.
+It may not be tomorrow, and it may not be next month or six months from now.
+But one day, I promise you this will all make sense.
 You will come out of this storm as a different person but as a stronger person (another great cliche)

-- Start paying more attention to yourself – This is not selfish and is in my opinion the biggest step in loving yourself.
+- Start paying more attention to yourself – This is not selfish and is, in my opinion, the biggest step in loving yourself.
 Pay more attention to your own needs.
-If your unsure of those I find that some deep meditation or yoga always guides me through self-reflection and makes me realize the things I am missing.
+If you’re unsure of those, I find that some deep meditation or yoga always guides me through self-reflection and makes me realize the things I am missing.
 Give yourself at least 10 minutes of alone time to truly reflect on your day and appreciate things.

 - Forgive yourself – We have all made mistakes, terrible mistakes.
-If we let those mistakes take control of us we lose sight of ourselves.
+If we let those mistakes take control of us, we lose sight of ourselves.
 Forgive yourself.
-No matter how terrible your mistake may be.
-Most people never have the intention of truly hurting others, and we are all trying to do what we think is best for ourselves and others.
-Sometimes we are wrong and we mess up, but we can’t hate ourselves forever over it.
+No matter how terrible your error may be.
+Most people never have the intention of genuinely hurting others, and we are all trying to do what we think is best for ourselves and others.
+Sometimes we are wrong, and we mess up, but we can’t hate ourselves forever over it.